 • Employees' vested annual leave is recorded as expenditures when utilized.
-The amount of accumulated annual leave unpaid at June 30, 2008, has been reported only in the government-wide financial statements.
+The amount of accumulated annual leave unpaid at June 30, 2009, has been reported only in the government-wide financial statements.

 - Division employees earn sick leave benefits, which accumulate, but do not vest.
 When separated from employment with the Division, an employee's sick leave benefits are considered ended and no reimbursement is provided.
-However, an employee may convert, at the time of retirement, any unused accumulated sick leave to pay a portion of the employee's postemployment health care insurance premium or to increase service credits for retirement purposes.
+Any employee who retires, however, may convert any unused accumulated sick leave to increase service credits for retirement purposes.
+Additionally, certain employees may choose to apply any unused accumulated sick leave to pay a portion of the employee's postemployment health care insurance premium in lieu of increasing their service credits.
+Those employees cannot split their unused leave between the two options.
 The liability for accumulated sick leave for employees has been recorded only in the government-wide financial statements. - The Division pays 100% of the health insurance premium for retirees who elected to participate in the health insurance plans prior to July 1, 1988 and 50% of the premium for retirees who elected to participate prior to July 1, 2001.
 The liability for accumulated post-employment health insurance has been reported only in the government-wide financial statements. - Principal and interest on general long-term debt are recorded as fund liabilities when due or when amounts have been accumulated in the debt service fund for transfer to the fiscal agent or for payment to be made early in the following year. - Claims and judgments are recorded only when payment is due.